 Ideally, safety goggles should be comfortable to wear without causing any issues while fitting properly around the eyes, allowing for movement without rubbing the skin.

-An essential piece of equipment for any laboratory working with noxious gases; a fume cupboard is a large piece of safety equipment that is used for drawing out fumes.
+An essential piece of equipment for any laboratory working with noxious gases; a fume cupboard is a large piece of safety equipment that is used for drawing out hazardous fumes that could seriously effect your health.
 They have a glass window that can create a small opening to allow for potentially dangerous experiments to be carried out inside of it whilst protecting the user from chemical splashes, dangerous fumes or flames.

 As well as extinguishers, Fire blankets are also an essential piece of safety equipment.
 These blankets cut off the fire’s source of oxygen, helping to kill the flames without needing to spray an extinguisher, potentially damaging any nearby chemicals, particles or equipment.

-Here at Edulab we stock a wide range of safety equipment suitable for laboratory use:
+Here at EduLab, we stock a wide range of health and safety equipment suitable laboratories and schools lab use: